pydata/sparse/docs/construct.md

    x == y
 ```

-:obj:`DOK` arrays are returned from elemwise functions and standard ufuncs if and only if all
+`DOK` arrays are returned from elemwise functions and standard ufuncs if and only if all
-:obj:`SparseArray` objects are obj:`DOK` arrays.
-Otherwise, a :obj:`COO` array or dense array are returned.
+`SparseArray` objects are obj:`DOK` arrays.
+Otherwise, a `COO` array or dense array are returned.

-At the end, you can convert the :obj:`DOK` array to a :obj:`COO` arrays.
+At the end, you can convert the `DOK` array to a `COO` arrays.

 ```python

    s3 = COO(s)
 ```

-In addition, it is possible to access single elements and slices of the :obj:`DOK` array
+In addition, it is possible to access single elements and slices of the `DOK` array
 using normal Numpy indexing, as well as fancy indexing if and only if all dimensions are indexed.
 Slicing and fancy indexing will always return a new DOK array.